ethereum/remix-project/automation.md

 # Automation

 ## Activated automations:

- - **Out of the box github automerge** will merge PR once everything is green.
-It is activable from a pull request page.
+ - **Out of the box, github automerge** will merge a PR once everything is green.
+It is activated from a pull request page.

    It won't automatically sync (merge or rebase) the branch with master.